 Much of the burden of neurological disease in these areas is related to infection.
 As such we work closely with our collaborators, The Encephalitis Society and the Liverpool Brain Infections Group.
 NeuroAccess is funded primarily by the Liverpool NeuroPACES course.
 We have received additional funding from The Encephalitis Society and the Association of British Neurologists (ABN).

-The project was set up in 2012 by Drs Benedict Michael and Sam Nightingale and continues to provide annual teaching visits by UK neurologists.
+The project was set up in 2012 by Professor Benedict Michael and Dr Sam Nightingale and continues to provide annual teaching visits by UK neurologists.

 Awards & Recognition

 - Excellence in Patient Care Awards Royal College of Physicians.
 Finalists 2020

 - Harvard Dean’s Award.
 Harvard Medical School Nominated by Chief of Global Neurology 2016

 - Doctors as Volunteers.
 British Medical Association Highly Commended 2016